asmiley1/QA2_QB/README.md

 ## Files in the Repository

-### 1. Create File (`create.py`)
+### 1. Create File (`createQuestions/Table.py`)

-This file serves two purposes: creating new tables and adding data to those tables.
-It is intended to be used as a one-time setup to populate the database with questions and answers.
+- The Questions file allows you to populate whatever table within the database with new information in a (Question,Awnser) format.
+-The Table file allows the user to create a new table to add to the database file.

 #### Creating a New Table:
 - Run the script to create a new table.
 Adjust the script to add tables as needed.